FZBunny/applepi/NOTES.md

 - Using `PR#3` to display 80-column text does not work for the original AppleII or the AppleII+ models.
 To be fixed soon.
 - There is some confusion about which ROM is the IIe and which is the enhanced IIe ROM.
 Selecting the IIe model may really select the enhanced IIe.
 Or not...
 - ApplePi cannot read 13-sector floppy disks; that is, DOS versions before 3.3; this will probably not change.
+- There is a bug when double-buffering double-hires graphics.
+To be fixed soon(ish)
 - Only later versions of the ProDOS uitlities can be used to format disk II floppies.
 They will warn that the drive is too fast, but will succeed.
 The earliest ProDOS utility will immediately claim the drive is too fast, and abandon the operation.
 - ApplePi emulates a 65C02 (not the original 6502) processor, whether or not the IIe enhanced model is selected.
 This saves code, and few will care.
 - Cassette tape I/O is temporarily disabled.
 A workaround for the format differences between monitor and BASIC formats will eventually be devised.